alok-sriv/ora-py-lambda/README.md

 # ora-py-lambda
-How to use Lambda (Python) to connect to an Oracle DB
+How to use Lambda (Python) to connect to an Oracle DB with with all required dependicies.

 # Introduction
 This repositories shows how to build a Lambda (Python) function with all required dependicies that can connect to RDS Oracle Instance.